Loss based prior for the degrees of freedom of the Wishart distribution: Case study 1: Forecasting macroeconomic data

-Moving to the forecasting analysis, we have reported the point and density forecasting measures in the same table for the three different cases.
-Table~\ref{Table_MacroSmall} shows the results for the small-case VAR for the RMSE (left panel) and the CRPS (right panel).
-In this table, we report the ratio between the two models and when the ratio is less than $1$, it means that the model with loss-based hyperprior is outperforming the benchmark model with fixed $\nu$.
-In the point forecasting measure, the benchmark model is outperforming our hyperprior for the GDP and for the Federal Reserve Fund by a really small quantity, while on the other hand, for the GDP deflator our hyperprior leads to an improvement of around $20\%$ with respect to the benchmark.
-This result is confirmed for the average CRPS, where our loss-based hyperprior is outperforming of $15\%$ (for the real GDP growth and the GDP deflator) and $2\%$ (for the Federal Reserve Funds Rate) the benchmark model.
+Table~\ref{Table_MacroSmall} shows the results for the small-case VAR for the RMSE (left panel) and the CRPS (right panel). {The column ``Fixed $\nu=0$'', which is the benchmark, reports the RMSE and the average CRPS, while the columns ``Fixed $\nu =m+1$'' and ``Hyperprior'', provide the ratio between each prior and the flat prior.
+When the ratio is less than $1$, it indicates that the model with loss-based hyperprior or with fixed $\nu = m+1$ outperforms the benchmark model with fixed $\nu = 0$.} In the point forecasting measure, the benchmark model is outperforming our hyperprior for the FEDFUNDS by a small amount.
+On the other hand, for the GDP, our hyperprior leads to an improvement of around $9\%$ with respect to the benchmark.
+This result is confirmed for the average CRPS, where our loss-based hyperprior outperforms the benchmark model by $15\%$ for real GDP growth and the GDP deflator, and by $3\%$ for FEDFUNDS.
+By using the Diebold-Mariano test, we show evidence of statistical significance for all variables when density forecasting is considered, while for point forecasting, the results are statistically significant for GDP and GDP deflator. {In addition, our loss-based prior shows improved density forecasting performance relative to the alternative fixed $\nu =m+1$ prior.}

-Moving to the medium-scale model, Table~\ref{Table_MacroMedium} presents the point and density measures for the $7$ different variables analysed.
-In this scenario, the situation is similar to the small-case VAR regarding both the point and density forecasting measures.
-The main change is related to the GDP since the model with hyperprior is outperforming the benchmark of around $5\%$ in point forecasting, while for the Federal Funds Rate, the situation is not changing in point forecasting.
-As in the small-scale VAR, the average CRPS shows better results with respect to the benchmark model across the $7$ variables.
-In particular, for the three variables of interest, the GDP, GDP deflator and the Federal Funds Rate, the hyperprior model outperforms the benchmark between $3\%$ and $15\%$.
-This is also confirmed for the other variables analysed.
+For the 7-variable model, Table~\ref{Table_MacroMedium} presents the point and density measures, and similar results can be observed for both forecasting performance measures. {The main difference relates to the GDPCTPI, where the hyperprior approach outperforms the benchmark by about $11\%$ in point forecasting, whilst for the FEDFUNDS, there is little difference.
+Moreover, we observe that the hyperprior model is outperforming the other models for the PCECC96 by about $11\%$, while for the GDP both the hyperprior and the model with fixed $\nu = m +1$ (with $m=7$) demonstrate around $7\%$ and $9\%$ improvement.} As in the small-scale VAR, the average CRPS shows better results with respect to the benchmark model across the $7$ variables.
+In particular, the GDP, GDP deflator, and the FEDFUNDS, the hyperprior model outperforms the benchmark by between $4\%$ and $16\%$.
+This is also confirmed for the other variables analysed and from the Diebold-Mariano test in particular for the density forecasting measures.